Migrating from HTMX + Alpine to Datastar: A Field Guide

 For about two years, my default stack for interactive server-rendered apps was HTMX for the network and Alpine.js for the sprinkles of client state.
 It worked.
 It also meant I was running two libraries that didn't know the other existed, and I was the glue holding them together.

-I wrote about why I finally switched to Datastar — that post is the why.
+I wrote about why I finally switched to Datastar.
+That post is the why.
 This one is the how.
 It's the guide I wish I'd had: a comprehensive, pattern-by-pattern map for moving an HTMX + Alpine app over to Datastar, with a bias toward Astro because that's where I live.

 If you've got an existing app and you're wondering whether the migration is a weekend or a quarter, the short answer is: smaller than you think, and you can do it one feature at a time.
 Let's get into it.